mongodb/terraform-provider-mongodbatlas/README.md

   provided, but it can also be sourced from the `MONGODB_ATLAS_PRIVATE_KEY` environment variable.

+~> **Notice:**  If you have not `public_key` and `private_key` you must create a programmatic API key to configure the provider, see [Creating Programmatic API key](#Creating-Programmatic-API-key) but if you already have one, you can continue with [Configuring environment variables](#Configuring-environment-variables)

+#### Creating Programmatic API key

+It's necessary to generate and configuring an API key for your organization to be able to use the acceptance test the right way.
+To grant programmatic access to an organization or project using only the [API](https://docs.atlas.mongodb.com/api/) you need to know:

+  1. The programmatic API key has two parts: a Public Key and a Private Key.

+  1. Must be granted roles as you would Users to make sure the API Keys can call API endpoints without errors.
+To see more about user roles visit:  https://docs.atlas.mongodb.com/reference/user-roles.

+  1. It can belong to one organization but may be granted access to any number of projects in that organization.

-Note: the programmatic API key used in acceptance tests needs sufficient user role privileges to be able to create some resources.
-For more information about user roles visit: https://docs.atlas.mongodb.com/reference/user-roles
+  1. To create appropriate a programmatic API key to access a project you must to set the API key as `Project Owner` user role to has sufficient privileges to be able to create some resources.
+For see more details on how to create a programmatic API key visit https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys.

+  1. Ensure when you are creating the API key that the whitelist entries provide appropriate coverage for all clients which require API access.
+An empty API whitelist grants access to all API endpoints except those resources that explicitly require whitelisting.

+#### Configuring environment variables

-You must also configure the following enviroment variables before running the test:
+You must also configure the following environment variables before running the test:

-#### MongoDB Atlas env variables
+##### MongoDB Atlas env variables
 ```sh
 $ export MONGODB_ATLAS_PROJECT_ID=5cf5a45a9ccf6400e60981b6
 $ export MONGODB_ATLAS_ORG_ID=5b71ff2f96e82120d0aaec14
 ```
-#### AWS env variables
+##### AWS env variables

 - For `Network Peering` resource configuration:
 ```sh